FNBUBBLES420-ORG/Assistive-AimGuide-Launcher/readme.md

 ## ⚙️ Batch File Installer

 We've made it simple setup
-1. unzip the `install.zip` in root directory.
+1. unzip the `autosetup.zip` in root directory.
 2. double click on the install.exe.
 3. read below
 4. **Follow** the on-screen prompts: